 How many ways can you think of letting Haman have it?
 In Afghanistan, they stomped on Haman cutouts and in Yemen they dragged a Haman scarecrow through the streets.
 In wintry Bukhara, a large “snow-Haman” was built near the synagogue.
 A “gold chain” of dried watermelon peels was hung over his stomach and a broken pot was placed on his head.
 After the Purim feast, a bonfire was built and everyone gathered to sing while “Haman” melted.

 Things would also heat up for Haman in Iran.
 On Purim eve, the children would make an effigy of Haman, and at night they would pour oil on it and set it on fire.
-While it burned, they would circle it, chanting in Arabic, “This is Haman and Purim; and the basket is on his head.”
+While it burned, they would circle it, chanting in Farsi, “This is Haman and Purim; and the basket is on his head.”

 Let’s take a pause from the torture of Haman and see how we can torment the English language and treat lovers of puns.
 Here is an excerpt from “The World Famous Story of Purim.”
 Rather than try to explain this work, I’ll leave it to you to wade through it, preferably aloud.

 “I Haiti you because you refuse to bow to me!”
 Haman scolded Mordechai.
 “USA very stubborn man.
 You Jews are such Bahamas!
 If you keep his up, Denmark my words!
 I will have all your people killed!
 Just Kuwait and see, you Turkey!”

 Over in Germany on Purim eve, torches containing gunpowder would be ignited.
 During the Megillah reading, the gunpowder exploded with a deafening noise.
 In Italy, youngsters would divide into two camps and throw nuts at each other.
 And how about that Salonikan tradition?
 “Haman-shaped” cakes were baked and placed on the window ledges until the festive Purim meal.
 During the meal, the cakes were sliced and eaten.